DevenMarrero/8-Bit_CPU/8 Bit Design Doc.md

 | 14 | OR                                 | False when only B is on PLUS A | False when only B is on PLUS A PLUS 1 |
 | 15 | A                                  | DEC                            | A |

+## ALU NOTES
+A + B; Lower ALU carry asserted (LOW) if carry

+A - B; Lower ALU carry clear (HIGH) if borrow

+When adding: Carry LOW means add 1

+When subtracting: Carry HIGH means subtract 1

+If there was a carry: Flag is LOW

+If there was a borrow: Flag is HIGH